Khal Asfour

 Khaldoun Asfour is an Australian politician and former Mayor of the City of Canterbury-Bankstown, the largest local government area in New South Wales by population, and fourth most-populous local government in Australia.
 He previously served as a councillor for the City of Bankstown from 2004 to 2016, serving as its mayor from 2011 to 2014 and again from 2015 to 2016.

 Career

 Asfour is a member of the Australian Labor Party, and publicly announced his intention to nominate as the party's endorsed candidate for the New South Wales state seat of Lakemba for the 2015 New South Wales state election.
 He was not successful, with the party choosing eventual MP Jihad Dib without a local pre-selection contest taking place.

 In 2018, Asfour announced that the City of Canterbury-Bankstown would establish a pilot program to provide free childcare to all local asylum seeker families in its council-run centres, the first program of its kind in Australia.

-In 2022, Asfour was accused of being an acolyte for corrupt politician Eddie Obeid by fellow Labor MP Tania Mihailuk in State Parliament.
+In 2022, Asfour was accused of being an acolyte for corrupt politician Eddie Obeid by fellow Labor MP Tania Mihailuk in state Parliament.
 Following the claims, Asfour was investigated by an independent party and was subsequently cleared of any wrongdoing in January 2023.

+Asfour was a candidate for the 2023 New South Wales state election for the Legislative Council but he withdrew due to allegations of impropriety through excessive expenses.

+Asfour was also a candidate for the 2024 Canterbury Bankstown Council election.
+He was subsequently re-elected to the council.